lefticus/emptycrate/_includes/training.md

  * Day 3: [Inheritance and Polymorphism](#inheritance-and-polymorphism)
  * Day 4: [Best Practices](#best-practices)

-## Updating to C++11 and beyond - For the organization that is already using C++ but is interested in updating to the latest standards and cleaning up their code in the process
+## Updating to C++11 and Beyond - For the organization that is already using C++ but is interested in updating to the latest standards and cleaning up their code in the process

 2 day class: